 When the Order is opposed

-Sometimes the application for an assessment order will be opposed.
+Sometimes the application for an assessment order will be opposed by a guardian or parent.
 In such circumstances the court will determine what is best for the child based on submissions heard from both sides.
 During this time, the court may grant an interim order.
 This order could have the same or other conditions so that the child remains safe until all submissions have been heard and a decision reached.